-This document, together with the attached revisions to the affected components of the waiver, constitutes the state's request to amend its approved waiver under §1915(c) of the Social Security Act.
-The state affirms that it will abide by all provisions of the waiver, including the provisions of this amendment when approved by CMS.
-The state further attests that it will continuously operate the waiver in accordance with the assurances specified in Section V and the additional requirements specified in Section VI of the approved waiver.
-The state certifies that additional proposed revisions to the waiver request will be submitted by the
+Upon approval by CMS, the waiver application serves as the state's authority to provide home and community-based waiver services to the specified target groups.
+The state attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified in Section 6 of the request.